Bud Otis

-Harold F. "Bud" Otis (born September 13, 1938) is an Elder of the Seventh-day Adventist Church and an American publisher and politician.
+Harold F. "Bud" Otis (September 13, 1938 — June 28, 2025) was an American Elder of the Seventh-day Adventist Church and an American publisher and politician.

 Early years

 Otis attended Andrews University where he earned a bachelor's degree in business administration in 1965.

 Professional career

 Otis was president of the Review and Herald Publishing Association from 1978 to 1988.
 In 1981, when Otis moved the company to new, $14 million facility in Hagerstown, Maryland, the publishing house had 350 employees and an annual payroll of $6.7 million.

 From 1989 to 1990, Otis served as assistant to the president of the General Conference of Seventh-day Adventists.
 Based in Silver Spring, Maryland, the General Conference is the governing organization of the worldwide Seventh-day Adventist Church.

 Otis was president of Family Enrichment Resources from 1991 to 1997.

 Otis served as chair of the Board of Directors of the Maj.
 Gen. Boyd C. Cook Foundation from 2012 to 2013.

+Otis died on June 28, 2025, at the age of 86.